harshika2611/registration-login/README.md

-# This is regiatration-login repo
+# This is Regiatration-login repo